solo-io/gloo/docs/content/operations/advanced/performance_metrics.md

 0.32962179099999989
 ```

-In this case, when creating the petstore app we spent 0.56 API snapshot sync and 0.33s in the Discoverr sync.
+In this case, when creating the petstore app we spent 0.56 API snapshot sync and 0.33s in the Discovery sync.